— Researched and written by Dr. Sandip Roy.

 React Badly When Do Not Get Their Way

-One of the telltale signs you’re dating a narcissist is their inability to handle not getting their way.
+One of the telltale signs that you’re dating a narcissist is their inability to handle disagreements and things not getting their way.

 This study found that people high in narcissism are more likely to feel anger and then engage in counterproductive work behavior (CWB).